 It not only does bring new wonders into the scope of vision but also enables one to see what is already there.
 The city of Kashi illuminates truth and reveals reality.
 Where this eternal light intersects the earth, beneath the orange orb and into the icy waters, it is known as Kashi.

 You will get to see the colorful air of Kashi through the following pictures that we have collected from Instagram.
-Each of this picture has a special thing hiding in it, speaking volumes about the city of Lord Shiva.
+Each of these pictures has a special thing hiding in it, speaking volumes about the city of Lord Shiva.
 Stop thinking and start your virtual walk with us in Kashi.

 1. Snake Charmers